 Note* for the purpose of this article we’re going to use the case for a bearish butterfly harmonic.

 Step #2: SELL at Point D which should satisfy the requirement CD = 1.618 – 2.1618 of AB leg.

-Ideally, any trades taken using the harmonic pattern trading strategy PDF are taken near the point D.
+Ideally, any trades taken using the harmonic pattern trading strategy PDF are taken near point D.

 In the above chart, we can spot a bearish Butterfly structure on the GBP/USD 4h chart, which is a signal to sell.
 You can sell anywhere between the 1.618 and 2.618 Fibonacci retracement.
-However, for a better timing of your entry you can also use our price action guide.
+However, for better timing of your entry, you can also use our price action guide.